|

 Kudos to you and keep on rockin'!!

 Many thanks to Priscilla for this update.
-She did include the title of the version by Hironobu Kageyama, but sadly we don't have any Japanese fonts available to reproduce it.
+She did include the title of the version by Hironobu Kageyama, but sadly we don't have any Japanese fonts available to reproduce it on the website.

 Webmaster note: Italian chart information was researched from HitParadeItalia Amazingly, the Rokes also have a musical connection to Aylesbury's Micro-Star John Otway.